The French Colony Nobody Talks About: A Week in Pondicherry

 But the real discovery is the Creole cooking that emerged from 300 years of French-Tamil cohabitation.
 Dishes like vindaye (French-influenced fish curry), rasam served in consomme bowls, and the local speciality — a fish curry using coconut milk and pondicherry peppercorns that exists nowhere else in India.

-Best Creole meal: Le Dupleix on Rue de la Caserne.
-The prawn curry with kokum and coconut was INR 450 (~$5.40) and I'm still thinking about it.
+For the best Creole meal, head to Le Dupleix on Rue de la Caserne.
+The prawn curry with kokum and coconut is INR 450 (~$5.40) and stays with you long after the plate is cleared.

 The Budget Cheat